rindybell/Y15-2015/README.md

 ## Head Format

 MWE information is represented as one column in Head Style Format.
-The column consists of POS, position, or underscore (_).
+The column consists of POS, position, or underscore (_). </ br>
-Here, A POS indicates the head token of an MWE, and means a appropriate POS of the MWE.
+Here, A POS indicates the head token of an MWE, and means a appropriate POS of the MWE. </ br>
-A position indicates the tail token of an MWE, and means a position of the head of it.
+A position indicates the tail token of an MWE, and means a position of the head of it. </ br>
 An underscore indicates a token except for an MWE.

 Example:

 	24	that	_
 	25	show	VB
 	26	up	25

 ## BIO Format

-This format is same as Gappy, 1-level (6 tags) in [2].
+This format is same as Gappy, 1-level (6 tags) in [2]. </ br>
 Please see also [2].

 ## References